 Dark Flame didn't stop to calm me.
 The Masher rushed her, pulling a knife from his pocket.
 I didn't see much else.
 She pushed me back into a corner right before he reached her.
 There was a lot of punching and kicking.
-It only took her a few moments to get the knife away from him.
-His size was a problem; she was faster, but his power was incredible.
+It only took a few moments for her to get the knife away from him.
+But his size was a problem.
+She was faster, but his power was incredible.
 In a weird way, she was moving well, but not really like she practiced.
 Maybe it was instinct.
-I guess he moved toward me to scare her, because when she rushed him, he whipped around, giving her a powerful jab to the upper arm.
+I guess he moved toward me to scare her, because when she rushed him, he whipped around and gave her a powerful jab to the upper arm.
 That was the first and only time I heard her cry out.
 Seeing her hurt, the Masher ran for the door.

 Dark Flame darted to follow him.
 I could hear him yelling, calling her dirty names that I only say when I'm sure no grown-up is around.
 Then I saw the shadow go across the sky.
 It was like in my dreams.
 I couldn't help it.
 Even though she had told me to stay still, I went to peek out the door.
 He was there.

 The Masher hit the ground with such a thud that I felt my feet shake.
-Torrent looked at him then turned to the Dark Flame.
-He was helping her up when I moved toward them.
+Torrent looked at him, then turned to the Dark Flame.
+He was helping her up when I joined them.